SpongePowered/SpongeDocs/source/server/getting-started/installation.rst

 New Forge Server Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Download the Sponge server installer from the Sponge website.
+1. Download the correct Forge release for your Minecraft version from the `Minecraft Forge website <http://files.minecraftforge.net/>`_.
+Sponge should be compatible with the latest 1.8 Forge build.
 #.
-Double-click the installer to automatically download the required server files.
-Alternatively, you may type ``java -jar installer.jar`` in the terminal.
+Run the provided Forge installer, and select "Install Server" in a clean directory.
+#.
+Download the Sponge coremod from the Sponge website and put it into the ``mods`` folder in your server directory.
+Create the folder if it does not yet exist.
+#.
+You may now launch the server via command or launch script ``java -jar forge-version-XYZ.jar``.
 #.
 Set up :doc:`port-forward` to ensure others can connect.

 Existing Forge Server Installation